 1511 7th Ave.

 Experience virtual reality with real personal involvement.
-One of fifteen places in the world where you can indulge in this gripping experience in a variety of games.
-Gameworks has food and drink, too.
+One of the fifteen places in the world where you can indulge in this gripping experience in a variety of games.
+Gameworks has food and drinks, too.

 WhirlyBall of Washington